alfinnahuway/playstation-clone/README.md

 - **Tailwind CSS**: Utilized for styling and quickly structuring the project's appearance.

 - **Vite**: Used as a development tool to enhance frontend development productivity.

+## Project Website

+You can check out the project live at [Project Website](https://www.example.com/project-website).

 ## Motivation